apache/metron/metron-analytics/metron-profiler-spark/README.md

 ### `profiler.batch.input.begin`

-*Default*: undefined
+*Default*: undefined; no time constraint

-Only messages with a timestamp after this will be profiled.
+Only messages with a timestamp equal to or after this will be profiled.
+The Profiler will only profiles messages with a timestamp in [`profiler.batch.input.begin`, `profiler.batch.input.end`] inclusive.

 By default, no time constraint is defined.
 The value is expected to follow the [ISO-8601 instant format](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html#ISO_INSTANT); 2011-12-03T10:15:30Z.

 ### `profiler.batch.input.end`

-*Default*: undefined
+*Default*: undefined; no time constraint

-Only messages with a timestamp before this will be profiled.
+Only messages with a timestamp before or equal to this will be profiled.
+The Profiler will only profiles messages with a timestamp in [`profiler.batch.input.begin`, `profiler.batch.input.end`] inclusive.

 By default, no time constraint is defined.
 The value is expected to follow the [ISO-8601 instant format](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html#ISO_INSTANT); 2011-12-03T10:15:30Z.

 ### `profiler.period.duration`